Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Combined_Introduction_Interim.md

 # Teamworking

-Benjamin's role: The design problem, project management
+Benjamin's role: The design problem, project management, also working with Romeo on electronics and software implementation

 Romeo's role: